xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/managing_promotions.md

 # Creating Promotions

-Let's say that you are selling smartphones and want to promote, for example, iPhones (all of them or maybe just a certain SKU).
-So how to create a respective promotion?
+Let us imagine that you are selling smartphones and want to promote, for example, iPhones (all of them, or just a certain SKU).

+Here's how you can create a promotion:

 * In the store’s Admin area, go to the **Catalog** -> **CloudSearch & Cloudfilters** section, locate the _Promotions_ tab and click **Add Promotion**: